Gigaspaces/xap-docs/site/content/xap/12.3/admin/the-runtime-environment.markdown

 # Advanced Configuration

-In some scenarios you'll need to have several 'flavours' of components (e.g. multiple zones, or different sizes of GSCs, etc.).
+In some scenarios you'll need to have several 'flavors' of components (e.g. multiple zones, or different sizes of GSCs, etc.).
 You can create a custom gs-agent script to manage each of those, or you can do this all within a single agent.

 For example, suppose we want our agent to load 2 'small' GSCs (512MB each) in a zone called *Small*, and 1 'large' GSC (1024MB) in a zone called *Large*.
 To achieve this, we'll duplicate the default `gsc.xml` (which resides in `$XAP_HOME/config/gsa`) into `gsc_small.xml` and `gsc_large.xml`, and modify them to include an `environment` tag which sets `XAP_GSC_OPTIONS` to the required settings: